What Does a P-Trap Do in a Plumbing System?

 Look under your sink, and you’ll find a curved pipe section near the bottom where the piping meets the wall.
 That small bent area is the sink’s P-trap.
 What does a P-trap do for your plumbing system?

-Fanti Sewer & Drain Pros’ expert plumber in Costa Mesa, CA, shares more here about this common yet mysterious plumbing piece shaped like a P lying on its side.
+Fanti Sewer & Drain Pros’ expert plumber in Cerritos, CA, shares more here about this common yet mysterious plumbing piece shaped like a P lying on its side.

 What Is a P-Trap?